Useful information for the citizens of Illinois

 Defendant – The party being accused of a crime in a criminal case; the party who is being sued in a civil action and is so named on the record.

-Expert witness – Testimony given by an "expert" on a matter related to scientific, technical, or professional issues related to the trial.
-Expert witnesses are qualified to speak authoritatively by reason of their special training, education, skill, or familiarity with the subject.
+Expert witness – Expert witnesses are qualified to speak authoritatively by reason of their special training, education, skill, or familiarity with a subject, generally on matters of scientific, technical, or professional issues related to the trial.

 Deliberations – The period after the evidence has been presented when the jury moves to a special room to discuss the evidence and reach a decision or "verdict."